 If you are installing directly from an HTTP (Web) server, use this method.
 You will need a network boot disk.
 PCMCIA boot and driver disks may also be used.
-Refer to Chapter 4, Installing Red Hat Linux Advanced Server via Text Mode, for HTTP installation instructions.
+Refer to Chapter 4, for HTTP installation instructions.

-3.4 Beginning the Installation
+3.4.
+Beginning the Installation